DM3YAB/DualBatterySolarCharger/Documentation/SystemArchitecture.md

 Rejected frames can be recorded separately for later diagnosis.

-A failure or removal of the ProtocolMonitor therefore has no influence on the charging system.
+A failure or removal of the BatteryProtocolMonitor therefore has no influence on the charging system.

-## 14. Failure Philosophy
+## 15. Failure Philosophy

 The architecture distinguishes between three classes of information:

 ### STATUS